 When unraveling the narrative of Obama on immigration, one moment stands above the rest: "La Promesa," or "The Promise."

-with Univision anchor Jorge Ramos -- one of the most trusted news voices in Spanish-language media -- then-Democratic presidential candidate Barack Obama said that he would introduce a comprehensive immigration reform bill during his first year in office.
+In an interview with Univision anchor Jorge Ramos -- one of the most trusted news voices in Spanish-language media -- then-Democratic presidential candidate Barack Obama said that he would introduce a comprehensive immigration reform bill during his first year in office.

 Hispanics help usher Obama to victory - November 2008

 Obama outed Republican candidate John McCain in the 2008 presidential election, taking key states like Florida, Colorado and California.
-Hispanic voters backed Obama by a margin of more than two-to-one
+Hispanic voters backed Obama by a margin of more than two-to-one.

 While immigration clearly wasn't the only issue that mattered to those voters, a strong majority of Hispanics consistently back an overhaul of the country's immigration laws.